dleidert/bde-lock/docs/registry-keys.md

   - drive
 ---

-# Windows registry-keys created by bde-lock
+This page is about the Windows registry-keys created by `bde-lock`.

 ## Drive context menu function